Aquanty/rtd-hgs/docs/source/index.rst

    located outside the area defined in the ArcView shapefile to be removed.
 Otherwise, elements located inside the area are removed.

-| This command updates an existing 2-D grid by removing elements based
-  whether they are either inside or outside a polygon defined by the shapefile.
+This command updates an existing 2-D grid by removing elements based whether they are either inside or outside a polygon defined by the shapefile.
 Inclusion/exclusion of an element is based on its centroid.
 Currently, this command applies only to rectangular elements.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Remove rectangles with shapefile

 --------------

-| **Remove rectangles with blanking file**
+Remove rectangles with blanking file
+''''''''''''''''''''''''''''''''''''

+|

-| As above except a blanking file in surfer format is used instead of an
+As above except a blanking file in surfer format is used instead of an ArcView shapefile.
-  ArcView shapefile.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Remove rectangles with blanking file

 --------------

+Raster to scl
+'''''''''''''

-| **Raster to scl**
+|

 #. **arcview_filename** Name of the ArcView ASCII file.

 #. **bandwidth** Cell bandwidth used for averaging.

-| Reads an ArcView ASCII file and interpolates a value for each 2-D mesh
+Reads an ArcView ASCII file and interpolates a value for each 2-D mesh node.
-  node.
 The results are written to a GMS formatted scalar file named ``output.scl``.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Raster to scl

 --------------

+Raster to nprop
+'''''''''''''''

-| **Raster to nprop**
+|

 #. **arcview_filename** Name of the ArcView ASCII file.

 #. **bandwidth** Cell bandwidth used for averaging.

-| Reads an ArcView ASCII file and interpolates a value for each 2-D mesh
+Reads an ArcView ASCII file and interpolates a value for each 2-D mesh node.
-  node.
 The results are written to a binary file named ``raster2nprop.output.nprop``.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Raster to nprop

 --------------

+Raster to element
+'''''''''''''''''

-| **Raster to element**
+|

 #. **arcview_filename** Name of the ArcView ASCII file.